wlab2021/DSRNAFold/README.md

 ## Data

 The dataset is sourced from the RNAStralign, ArchiveII, bpRNA and EternaBench.
+RNAStralign, ArchiveII, and bpRNA datasets are used for performance testing.
+EternaBench dataset for chemical mapping and riboswitch validation experiments.
+RNAStralign dataset also used for RNA classification experiments.
 Download and extract it to the ts2vec/datasets directory.

 ## Model
 Place the trained model into the corresponding folder under RNAfold/model.